They answered, “Believe in the Lord Jesus Christ, and you will be saved, you and your household.” Acts 16:31

 35 But when it was day, the magistrates sent the sergeants, saying, “Let those men go.”

 37 But Paul said to them, “They have beaten us publicly without a trial, men who are Romans, and have cast us into prison!
 Do they now release us secretly?
-No, most certainly, but let them come themselves and bring us out!”
+Most certainly not, but let them come themselves and bring us out!”

 A Psalm by David.